Marcgs96/Camera-Transitions-Research/docs/index.md

 While in video games, when we change a scene, the game unloads the current scene and loads the entering scene information, making the game freeze for a small period of time.
 So if we don’t use any transition to ‘hide’ that freeze moment, the scene change will look really sketchy, poor or like a bug.
 Camera transitions are useful to tell the player; “ok, we are moving into another place of the game”.

 Like in films, we also use camera transitions with a narrative or aesthetic background.

+## Most traditional types of transitions

+### Fade In/out - most common color is black

+A fade in is when the scene gradually turns to a single color, a fade out is exactly the opposite.
+Narratively, it often symbolizes the passage of time or signifies completion.

+### Wipe

+A wipe is when a shot travels from one side of the frame to the other, replacing the previous scene.
+We can also see wipes where a black image comes from one side of the camera hiding the outgoing scene, then the black image returns to its original position giving a view to the incoming scene.

+### Dissolves

+A dissolve overlaps two shots or scenes, gradually transitioning from one to the other.
+This one is much more common in films and videos due it's complexity in videogames.

+### Zoom

+Zoom is when a camera shot that changes smoothly from a long shot to a close-up or vice versa.